MandarGK/neocortexapi/source/MySEProject/Documentation/Readme.md

         It is observed that SP enters STABLE state in 409th cycle after 50 consecutive cycles no SDR change, But in 453rd cycle, SP becomes unstable because of a small SDR change.
 Later in 503rd cycle SP again enters STABLE state, and later it is stable till 1000 cycles.

         b.
-No.of stable cycles to wait on change = 75
+No.of stable cycles to wait on change = 75 It is observed that SP enters STABLE state in 434th cycle after 50 consecutive cycles no SDR change, But in 453rd cycle, SP becomes unstable because of a small SDR change.
+Later in 528th cycle SP again enters STABLE state, and later it is stable till 1000 cycles.

         c.
 No.of stable cycles to wait on change = 100 It is observed that SP enters STABLE state in 509th cycle after that no SDR change, the SP remains in stable state.